ramchaithanya/SelfDrivingCar/CarND-Behavioral-Cloning-P3-master/README.md

 #### 2. Attempts to reduce overfitting in the model

-Two dropout layer has been added with probability of setting each input to the layer to zero at 20% to overcome overfitting
+Two dropout layer has been added with probability of setting each input to the layer to zero at 20% to overcome overfitting.Initially i have added 4 dropout layers,each dropout layer after a fully connected layer.However, i have increased the epochs as high as 50,still the car is moving out of track.Same with 3 dropout layers.
+Finally i found out that 2 droput layers works for my model.

 #### 3. Model parameter tuning